LisaGotzian/scicloud/README.md

 ## Internal organisation
 We agreed to work with the following tools:
 * [GitKraken/GitHub Desktop as described in this tutorial](https://www.youtube.com/watch?v=FNgHFFfI4YE&list=PLe6EXFvnTV78WqGmGSq8JPnafR3lAa55n&index=2) or [RStudio as explained here](https://happygitwithr.com/rstudio-git-github.html)
-* the R package `devtools` to develop our package [as explained here](https://www.hvitfeldt.me/blog/usethis-workflow-for-package-development/)
+* the R package `devtools` to develop our package [as explained here](https://www.hvitfeldt.me/blog/usethis-workflow-for-package-development/)I wrote something on my local computer